prasser/newtonraphson/README.md

 }
 ```

-We can also run a simple check, to compare our explicit forms with the results of the secant method to make sure that
+We can also run a simple check, to compare our explicit forms with the results of the finite difference method to make sure that
 we didn't make any mistakes:

 ```Java